Optimize Facebook Marketing: 8 Steps to Attract--and Keep--Customers

 Be specific in your messages, using keywords to attract the best prospects, and produce blog content that focuses on questions your potential customers want answered.
 Provide your customers with the information they need.

 "Only 25 percent of your status updates should be promotional," Chris Marentis, founder and CEO of Internet marketing company Surefire Social, told Remodeling Magazine.
-"The other 25 to 50 percent should be about the community and industry, the rest should be manufacturer updates and new products."
+"The other 25 to 50 percent should be about the community and industry, the rest should be manufacturer updates and new products."2.
+Keep it fresh

 "Businesses can gain great insight about their consumers through their Facebook page," said Paula Fleming, the BBB's vice president of communications and marketing.
 "Looking at their responses and involvement on their page is a great indicator of the depth and to what degree they are reaching their audiences."